telerik/ajax-docs/controls/grid/data-editing/collecting-data-in-a-new-window.md

 ---
 title: Collecting Data in a New Window
-page_title: Collecting Data in a New Window | UI for ASP.NET AJAX Documentation
+page_title: Collecting Data in a New Window | RadGrid for ASP.NET AJAX Documentation
 description: Collecting Data in a New Window
 slug: grid/data-editing/collecting-data-in-a-new-window
 tags: collecting,data,in,a,new,window